 With the development of the STAR campus, we are in a unique position to play a central role in solving complex health problems related to cardiovascular disease and obesity, the neurological basis of disorders such as Parkinson’s disease and Traumatic Brain Injury as well as rehabilitation biomechanics and prosthetic design.
 We emphasize research groups that value an interdisciplinary perspective and provide collaborative environments that cross traditional boundaries.
 I encourage you to seek out opportunities to join these laboratories!

 Our undergraduate and graduate programs focus on preparing students to achieve their goals after graduation.
 I emphasize that this focus includes promoting diversity within our ranks to encourage a broad perspective of health care in our society.
 The undergraduate curriculum in Exercise Science has been revamped to reflect current trends in the field.
 We have three new programs in Athletic Training: an undergraduate Sports Health major, an entry-level Masters program and the first hybrid 3+2 M.S. program at UD.
 We also have a new undergraduate major in Human Physiology that is geared for those interested in medical school or a biomedical research career.
 Two PhD programs train students to advance our field through innovative research and teaching: Applied Physiology and an interdisciplinary program in Biomechanics and Movement Science (BIOMS).
-When the new STAR Tower is complete, we will have virtual technology classrooms, state-of-the-art exercise/functional training facilities as well as classes to develop “smart health technology”.
+With the state-of-the-art STAR Health Sciences Complex, we now have virtual technology classrooms, state-of-the-art exercise/functional training facilities as well as classes to develop “smart health technology”.
 It all adds up to an intellectually fertile atmosphere that integrates education and basic science with translation to the clinic and the community.

 This is an exciting time in KAAP.
 Please join us on our journey to address the health of our society.

 John J Jeka, PhD